In this article, we discuss DNA testing in Nigeria including consent, the document required, sample collection, laboratories to get it done and costs.

 - Legal instructions in a will may be a source of dispute if the testator wills some of his belongings to a child whose existence was not made known to the family before the demise of the testator.
 Therefore, a DNA test may be done during the testator’s lifetime and attached to the legal instructions of a will to avoid disputes.

 The test is done with blood samples or buccal swab.
 The blood sample is drawn with a needle and one may experience minimal pain.
 The buccal swab is taken from the inner part of the cheek and is usually painless.

 Where to get DNA testing done in Nigeria

 In Nigeria, there are various laboratories where DNA tests can be done all over the country.
 Click to see the laboratories where DNA testing can be done in Nigeria.

 Cost of DNA testing in Nigeria (DNA test price in Nigeria)

-These laboratories offer DNA tests at prices ranging between 80,000 naira and 300,000 naira for a pair of samples. e.g alleged father and child, alleged mother and child etc Turn over time ranges between two weeks to a month for most of these laboratories.
+How much is DNA test in Nigeria?
+DNA tests prices range between 80,000 naira and 300,000 naira for a pair of samples. e.g alleged father and child, alleged mother and child etc Turn over time ranges between two weeks to a month for most of these laboratories.
 However, the results may be expedited for an extra fee in some places.

 What is the price of the DNA test in Nigeria?

 DNA tests at prices range from between 80,000 naira and 300,000 naira for a pair of samples depending on the lab doing it.

 All laboratories require a dully signed consent form from the Child’s legal guardian if he/she is still a minor.
 The consent forms are usually provided at the laboratories where it can be filled and signed.
 Most of the Laboratories require written consent from both the mother and alleged father while others would go ahead with only consent from either of the parents.
 Most of the labs require the following in addition to the consent form.